-A meson that contains one ordinary quark (either an up quark or a down quark) and one strange quark.
+A K-meson is a meson that contains one ordinary quark (either an up quark or a down quark) and one strange quark.
 K-mesons were first discovered in 1947.
 The shortened name "kaon" came into use in about 1958.
 Kaons come in two varieties: positively charged and neutral.
 They are spin 0, weigh about half as much as nucleons, and decay by means of the weak interactions.

 Related entry CP violation

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact